RyanHaniff/Movie-Website-Trailer-Udacity/README.md

 2) Right click entertainment_center.py and open with IDLE
 3) Press F5 to run the script

-A browser window should open up with the movies being displayed.
+A browser window will open up with the movies being displayed.